-- Vernier Drop Counter - A cable that connects the Vernier Drop Counter to a digital channel of the Vernier LabPro®, Vernier LabQuest® 2, the original LabQuest®, LabQuest® Mini, SensorDAQ®, CBL 2TM, or TI-NspireTM Lab Cradle interface. - Plastic reagent reservoir - Plastic valve with a double stopcock fitting (screws onto the base of the reagent reservoir, with a gentle half turn) - Vernier Microstirrer (a stirrer that fits onto the tip of your pH Sensor, and is used along with a magnetic stirrer)
+- Vernier Drop Counter - Plastic reagent reservoir - Plastic valve with a double stopcock fitting - Vernier Microstirrer (a stirrer that fits onto the tip of your pH Sensor, and is used along with a magnetic stirrer)

 NOTE: Vernier products are designed for educational use.
-Our products are not designed nor recommended for any industrial, medical, or commercial process such as life support, patient diagnosis, control of a manufacturing process, or industrial testing of any kind.
+Our products are not designed nor recommended for any industrial, medical, or commercial processes such as life support, patient diagnosis, control of a manufacturing process, or industrial testing of any kind.